 Vastern Timber stocks the No 1 Blue Label cedar shingles which are the highest quality of shingle available.
 Shingles produced to this grade are 100% edge-grain, 100% clear of knots and 100% free of sap while other grades on the market will contain more knots and defects.

 Canadian western red cedar shingles come from well-managed forests in Canada which adhere to the national policy of not only re-planting the species that has been harvested but also doing so in greater numbers.
-As with all timber supplied by Vastern Timber, cedar shingles will be EUTR compliant and where possible FSC certified.
+As with all timber supplied by Vastern Timber, cedar shingles will be EUTR compliant and certified where possible.
 Additionally, cedar shingles have the lowest carbon footprint and the most efficient insulating properties when compared to other roofing materials.

 Cedar shingles are sold in bundles which cover between 1.75M2 and 3.45M2 depending on the angle of the surface to be covered.